What is global dynamics

 Company Examples that Focused on Global Dynamics

-There are many different examples that can better illustrate the problem with focusing exclusively on global dynamics.
+There are many different examples that can better illustrate the problem by focusing exclusively on global dynamics.

 Take note a fictional multinational food and beverage company as an example.